Tomas Scheckter: IndyCar Series

 In mid-2005, Scheckter was announced as one of the drivers for A1 Team South Africa in the inaugural A1 Grand Prix series.
 He raced in the rounds at EuroSpeedway Lausitz and Estoril.
-In 2006, Scheckter drove for Tony George and Patrick Dempsey's Vision Racing alongside teammate Ed Carpenter and finished 10th in points.
+In 2006, Scheckter drove for Tony George and Patrick Dempsey's Vision Racing alongside teammate Ed Carpenter and finished tenth in points.
 In 2007, Scheckter again raced for Vision Racing sponsored by Joost.
-The South African was one of the few drivers that year to challenge the Team Penske, Andretti Green Racing and Target Chip Ganassi Racing drivers on a regular basis during races, on occasion leading races.
+Scheckter was one of the few drivers that year to challenge the Team Penske, Andretti Green Racing and Target Chip Ganassi Racing drivers on a regular basis during races, on occasion leading races.
 He ultimately finished tenth in points for the second season in a row with a best finish of fifth.